MikeWoodward/English-Football-Forecasting/Code/development_comments.md

 This means code development has now become SaaS.

 You should "reset" the chat between code generation tasks for different files.
 If you don't, code generation requests take longer and longer.

+There's no notebook option, this is a classic coding IDE, which is unsurprising because it's based on VSCode.

 ## Getting started with Cursor